minstrel1149/minstrel1149/README.md

 -   6.4 The Beta Distribution
 -   6.5 The Normal Distribution
 -   6.6 The Normal Approximation to the Binomial Distribution
+-   6.7 The Bivariate Normal Distribution
+-   6.8 The Theory in Practice

 <!---